 Learn at Pinnacle hosted a full screening of The Pink Pill on Friday, May 1, 2026, after the welcome reception at The Pinnacle Conference 2026 in Austin, Texas.
 The conference, held May 1 to 3 at the Four Seasons Hotel, is a leading event for women in medicine focused on leadership, negotiation, communication, and work-life balance.
 Close to 300 attendees and 17 speakers, including Girls Who Code founder Reshma Saujani, joined the event, which offered up to 10 CME credits.

-The screening drew strong engagement from clinician attendees, many of whom reflected on how the film would change their approach to patient care.
+The screening drew strong engagement from clinician attendees, many of whom reflected on how they might change their approach to patient care.
 In post-activity reflections, learners committed to adding sexual health questions to routine well-woman exams, expanding referral pathways beyond OB-GYN to include pelvic floor physical therapy, urogynecology, and urology, and proactively initiating conversations about sexual and reproductive health to reduce stigma.

 Accrediting Films, Books, Podcasts, and Beyond